 I love that it only takes a few minutes to throw together.
 You can also increase the heat with some added sriracha (which is something I do for my portion).

 - 16 oz container of extra firm tofu*

 - 1 cup Frank’s Red Hot Sweet Chili Sauce it’s not really hot, if you’re worried about that

 - 1 container plain Vegan Cream Cheese

-- Pour the Sweet Chili Sauce in a skillet and turn up to medium heat.
-Add the chopped tofu and allow the tofu to simmer in the chili sauce for several minutes.
+- Pour the Sweet Chili Sauce into a skillet and turn up to medium heat.
+Add the chopped tofu and allow the tofu to simmer in the sauce for several minutes.
 Be sure to stir the tofu well so each piece is well-covered in the sauce.

 - Use a medium-sized baking pan or casserole dish and spread all but about 2 tablespoons of the cream cheese in the bottom of the pan.
 Top with chopped green onions.

-- Bake in the heated oven for 20 - 25 minutes.
-I turned the heat up to 400F for the last 10 minutes to really brown that tofu and crisp those chips.
+- Bake in the heated oven for 20 to 25 minutes.
+I turned the heat up to 400°F for the last 10 minutes to really brown that tofu and crisp those chips.
 If you do that just be sure to keep an eye on it so nothing burns!

 - Remove from the oven and allow to cool for a few minutes.
 Serve warm with crackers.

 (The products above contain sponsored links to products we use and recommend)

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.